AdobeDocs/campaign-standard.en/help/automating/using/query.md

 The activity uses the query editor tool.
 This tool is detailed in a [dedicated section](../../automating/using/editing-queries.md#about-query-editor).

+Query samples are also presented in [this section](../../automating/using/query-samples.md).

 ## Context of use {#context-of-use}

 The **[!UICONTROL Query]** activity can be used for various types of uses: